OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 ##### Third party SDKs

-Make sure that fingerprint authentication and/or other types of biometric authentication happens based on the Android SDK its APIs.
-If this is not the case, ensure that the SDK have been propperly vetted for any weaknesses, next: make sure that there is no "pass/no pass" setup.
-In all cases: the biometric APIs should bind to other means (e.g. unlock a secret or a cryptographic operator) which cannot be touched when the biometric authentication itself is bypassed.
+Make sure that fingerprint authentication and/or other types of biometric authentication happens based on the Android SDK and its APIs.
+If this is not the case, ensure that the alternative SDK has been propperly vetted for any weaknesses.
+Make sure that the SDK is backed by the TEE/SE which unlocks a (cryptographic) secret based on the biometric authentication.
+This secret should not be unlocked by anything else, but a valid biometric entry.
+That way, it should never be the case that the fingerprintlogic can just be bypassed.

 #### Dynamic Analysis